The Intelligence Layer

 • Handoff prior to full execution

-Global AI Search POC
+Global AI Search (POC)

-• Design-led research and framing
+• Design-led research and problem framing

 • Platform-level recommendations

-• Exploratory wireframes to align teams
+• Exploratory wireframes to align cross-functional teams

 Phase 1 — SearchAI Stabilization